Not Enough Time in the Day? Use This Quick Strategy

 You see, this strategy is just one of many simple, timeless actions you could take.

 And it's not about the exact steps.
-It's about the entire process.
+It's about the entire process of time management.

 Because the more you do this time-saving process, the more you learn about things like: